W H A L E S H A R K M O N I T O R I N G P R O G R A M

 - Leisure activities on days off

-Personal insurance.
-All volunteers must have their own insurance, and documented evidence must be provided to Whale shark Mexico prior to volunteer arrival.
+IMPORTANT!
+All volunteers must have their own insurance, and documented evidence must be provided to Whale Shark Mexico prior to volunteer arrival.

 How to apply?

-If you are looking for a unique opportunity and think you have what it takes to volunteer at the Whale Shark Mexico please email your CV along with a brief covering letter (no more than one A4 side) describing your motivations for applying to firstname.lastname@example.org
+If you are looking for a unique opportunity and you think you have what it takes to volunteer at Whale Shark Mexico, please email your CV and a brief cover letter to email@example.com

-Note: Please specify the program and dates you are applying for as there is limited availability to certain programs.
+Note: Please specify the program and dates you are applying for as there is limited availability.

 Let´s make a better future for whale shark together!